 Data classification gives you the information necessary to manage your data, apply policies, conduct data protection impact assessment (DPIA), and prioritize your data protection and risk mitigation activities.

-Although DPM Data Discovery is independent of privacy software in use, when combined with the information from the DPM platform, users can have a much more informed insight into the actual data processing in the organization.
+Although DPM Data Discovery is independent of privacy software in use, when combined with the information from the DPM platform, users can have informed insight into the actual data processing in the organization.

-DPM users can analyze the findings and visualize them in the dashboard by combining information about the scanned system’s hosting location, technical and organizational security measures, assigned processing activities, and other information.
+DPM users can analyze and visualize findings in the dashboard by combining information about the scanned system’s hosting location, technical and organizational security measures, assigned processing activities, and other information.

 How can DPM Data Discovery help you advance your privacy program

 Why is this important?
-In order to comply with privacy regulations and manage personal data in line with the GDPR, you will have to account for every personal dataset you hold.
+To comply with privacy regulations and manage personal data in line with the GDPR, you must account for every personal dataset you hold.

-You will have to know where you keep personal data, for how long, for which purpose, and who has access to it to be able to apply appropriate technical and organizational measures and manage data in a compliant way.
+You will need to know where you keep personal data, for how long, for which purpose, and who has access to it to apply appropriate technical and organizational measures.

 - Language-agnostic and script-agnostic to cover all your markets no matter the language or the script in use